|

 results of existing systems’ requirements development processes.
 GEO

-will use the results of this activity to determine, prioritize, and
+has used the results of this activity to determine, prioritize, and

 communicate gaps in current and future Earth observations to support